Better Benefits. Happier Employees. Lower Turnover. Without Spending an Extra Dollar to Get There.

 My name is David Baer.
 I spend most of my time helping businesses find money already inside their operations, usually leaking out through taxes, fees, or costs nobody's tracking closely enough.
-That work puts me inside client payroll data more than most outsiders ever see, and a few years ago, one pattern kept showing up: businesses paying tax on everyday healthcare the same way they pay tax on wages.
+That work puts me inside client payroll and benefits data more than most outsiders ever see, and one pattern kept showing up: businesses could give their employees meaningfully better benefits without spending more, sometimes while spending less.

 If you run payroll for 30 or more people, keep reading.
-What I found applies directly to you.
+What I found applies directly to your team.

 - 30 employees: roughly $19,000 a year